lawrencefmm/Tree-Generator/README.md

 # Tree-Generator
-A code for generating random trees.
+A generator of random trees.